BREANNE CASPER

 Health Scientist, Centers for Disease Control and Prevention

 Breanne's research agenda has primarily focused on substance use, treatment, and mental health.
-Some of her projects include research on prescription stimulant use among U.S. college students and research on college student substance use and informal paths of cessation.
-Her doctoral research employed a mixed methods approach to examine substance use triggers in a harm reduction context.
-Given this work, she is passionate about advocating for justice and equity in health.
+Some of her projects include research on prescription stimulant use among U.S. college students and research on college student substance use cessation patterns.
+Her doctoral research employed a mixed methods approach to examine substance use triggers.